Can a guarantor have bad credit?

 • Preferably a homeowner, depending on the lender

-You can choose almost anyone to be your guarantor as long as it’s someone you trust (and they trust you).
-Most lenders won’t accept spouses as they’re usually financially linked to you already.
+You can choose almost anyone to be your guarantor – ideally, someone you know and trust.
+Most lenders won’t accept spouses, as they’re usually financially linked to you already.

 Does a guarantor have to have a credit check?

 Yes, the lender will want to assess the risk of lending to you.
-So they’ll run a credit check on your guarantor to make sure they’re a reliable borrower who will repay the debt if you can’t afford to.
+So, they’ll run a credit check on your guarantor to make sure they’re a reliable borrower and are able to repay what you’ve borrowed if you fall behind with payments.

 What credit score does my guarantor need?

 Lenders use previous financial behaviour to predict future behaviour.
-So if your guarantor has a good credit history, it should work in your favour, as it’ll indicate they’re a responsible borrower.
+If your guarantor has a good credit history, it should work in your favour, as it will indicate they’re a responsible borrower.

-From the lender’s perspective, this will help to reduce some of the risk involved in lending to you if you’ve got a poor credit history.
+From the lender’s perspective, this will reduce some of the risk involved in lending to you if you have a poor or limited credit history.

-Read our blog to find out what is a good credit score in the UK.
+Read our guide to find out what is a good credit score in the UK.

 What happens if a guarantor can’t pay?